Instability of the charged massive scalar field on the Kerr-Newman black hole spacetime: Final remarks

 \section{Final remarks}

-In this paper we revisited the analytical solutions for the charged massive Klein-Gordon equation in a Kerr-Newman black hole spacetime.
-In addition, we get general solutions for this equation of motion, which are given in terms of the confluent Heun functions and can be chosen according to the boundary conditions to be imposed.
+In this paper we obtained general analytical solutions for the charged massive Klein-Gordon equation in a Kerr-Newman black hole spacetime, as compared to the ones obtained in our previous work \cite{AnnPhys.350.14}, thus revisiting these later ones.
+In addition, we get general solutions for this equation of motion, where the angular solution is given in terms of the general spheroidal function, and the radial solution is given in terms of the confluent Heun function.
+Furthermore, they can be chosen according to the boundary conditions to be imposed.

 The study of the asymptotic behaviors of the radial solution led to the quasibound state phenomena.
 In the vicinity of the exterior event horizon, the radial solution diverges by reaching a maximum value, which indicates that the scalar particles cross into the black hole.
 On the other hand, far from the black hole, at the asymptotic infinity, the radial solution tends to zero, which means that the probability of finding some particles there is null.